 Some people believe that depression is a condition that only appears in adults, who face everyday burdens of responsibility and obligation.
 However, doctors, researchers and public health officials have long known that the condition also appears in a significant number of teenagers.
 This fact makes appropriate teenage rehab for depression a mental health necessity.

-Posted on October 7, 2014 in Depression
+Posted in Depression on October 7, 2014

 By Suzanne Kane